Whth/fabricatio/packages/fabricatio-question/README.md

 # `fabricatio-question`

-An extension of fabricatio, which provide the capability to question user to make better planning and etc..
+An extension of fabricatio, which provides the capability to question users to make better planning and decision-making.

 ---